SpacemanSpliff99/AmsterdamCoin-v4/doc/README.md

 Setup
 ---------------------
-[PuffsCoin Core](http://puffscoin.com/wallet) is the original PuffsCoin client and it builds the backbone of the network.
+[PUFFScoin Core](http://puffscoin.ca/wallets) is the desktop PUFFScoin client and it provides the backbone of the blockchain network.
 However, it downloads and stores the entire history of PuffsCoin transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.
+Every time you reopen the PUFFScoin client, it will take a few minutes to connect to the PUFFS network and update blocks that have been processed since the last time you opened the client.

 Running
 ---------------------
-The following are some helpful notes on how to run PuffsCoin on your native platform.
+The following are some helpful notes on how to run PUFFScq1 oin on your native platform.

 ### Unix